Noel Acciari: Pittsburgh Penguins

 As an unrestricted free agent from the Maple Leafs, Acciari signed a three-year, $6 million contract with the Pittsburgh Penguins on July 1, 2023.
 He made his Penguins debut in the 2023–24 season opening 4–2 loss to the Chicago Blackhawks on October 10.
 He registered his first point for Pittsburgh on November 4 assisting on Matt Nieto's first goal of the season in a 10–2 drubbing of the San Jose Sharks.
 He scored his first goal for the team against Adin Hill in a 3–0 victory over the Vegas Golden Knights.
 On February 8, 2024, in a 3–0 victory over the Winnipeg Jets, he was struck in the head by Jets defenseman Brenden Dillon and suffered a concussion.
 Dillon was suspended for three games for the hit.
 Acciari returned to the lineup on February 22 after missing six games due to the effects of the concussion.
 He made 55 appearances for Pittsburgh, scoring four goals and seven points as the Penguins missed the playoffs.

+Philadelphia Flyers

+On July 1, 2026, the Philadelphia Flyers signed Acciari as a free agent to a two-year, $5.6 million deal.

 Personal life

 Acciari was born to parents Michael and Edna Acciari and grew up the middle child of three brothers.
 Acciari married Kaitlyn Chisholm on July 14, 2018, in Rhode Island.
-The couple have three children.
+The couple have four children.